Search

 IAAT Members £20

-HS is a very gentle technique that enables the animal’s nervous system to relearn its natural range of motion and regain the feeling of muscles in a more relaxed “neutral” state.
+HS is a very gentle technique that enables the animal’s nervous system to relearn its natural range of motion.
 This results in improved muscle function, better posture, easier movement and enhanced well-being as pain and discomfort caused by tight (chronically contracted) muscles is relieved.

 Upcoming Event